China–Vietnam border: Modern era

 French Indochina was invaded by Japan via China during the Second World War, though a compromise was arranged whereby a Vichy French administration continued to run the colony whilst Japanese troops were allowed to be stationed there.
 This modus vivendi broke down in the final year of the war – a short-lived Vietnamese puppet-state was established by the Japanese, which later collapsed, prompting the nationalist Việt Minh movement under Hồ Chí Minh to declare independence.
 A long war then broke out as France attempted to reassert control, ending in their defeat and the independence of Vietnam; however the country was split in two, with North Vietnam like China now under Communist rule.
 In 1957 and 1958 China and North Vietnam confirmed that they both respected the border established via the Tientsin Protocol.

 During the Vietnam War China backed North Vietnam with arms and aid, assisting the North in its eventual victory.
 However, after the war ended in 1975 relations deteriorated over several contentious issues, such as Vietnam's siding with the USSR in the Sino-Soviet split, China's rapprochement with the USA under President Richard Nixon, disputes over the maritime border, and China's alleged support for minority insurgent groups along the border.

-The final straw came after Vietnam invaded Cambodia and removed the Chinese-backed Khmer Rouge government in 1978.
-The following year the brief Sino-Vietnamese War broke out along the border; though China withdrew after only three weeks it remained in occupation of small strategic areas along the frontier, and low-level skirmishes along the border continued throughout the 1980s.
+Border disputes between the two countries were significant in the 1970s.
+One hundred sixty-four locations on the land border totaling 227 square kilometers were disputed.
+Because there was not yet clear border demarcation, the countries engaged in a pattern of retaliatory land grabs and violence.
+The number of border skirmishes increased yearly from 125 in 1974 to 2,175 in 1978.